SuryaaVadachennimalaiSelvaraj/Machine-Learning-for-IWT-Ship-Traffic-Analysis-Object-Detection-vs.-AIS-Data-/README.md

       xrdb $HOME/.Xresources
       startxfce4 &
       ```
-      To save the text in the editor use the __ctrl+O__, and then it prompts you to enter the file name.
+      To save the text in the editor use the __ctrl+O__, which prompts you to enter the file name.
 Once that is confirmed, you exit the editor using the shortcut __ctrl+X__.
     * Restart the VNC server
       ```
       vncserver :1 -geometry 1280x720 -depth 24